Probiotics for Stress and Anxiety

 Many Lactobacillus species are able to ferment sugars such as glucose and the milk sugar lactose to lactic acid.
 This fermentation action combined with rennet produces cheese curds, and Lactobacillus can continue to ferment additional lactose to produce the distinctive flavors of aged cheeses.
 Other Lactobacillus species are used to make cultured dairy products like yogurt and kefir.

-A few neurologically active Lactobacillus species have been studied, and are available commercially.
+A few Lactobacillus species that can affect mood have been studied, and are available commercially.
 L. rhamnosus, L. casei and L. plantarum strains are of particular interest for their effects on stress and anxiety, as detailed in the next section.

 Bifidobacterium is another group of “good” bacteria that helps you digest carbohydrates and plays a role in fighting off "bad" bacteria.
 Scientists have conducted clinical studies showing promising results from taking certain Bifidobacterium probiotics for impacting multiple health concerns ranging from irritable bowel syndrome (IBS) to lung infections and even stress and anxiety.